-In this example, you'll onboard two machines as a single deployment and create a blueprint as part of the workload onboarding plan.
+In this example, you onboard two unmanaged machines as a single Cloud Assembly deployment and create a single blueprint for all machines in the plan.

 Verify that you have the required user role.
 See What are the Cloud Assembly user roles.

 Create and prepare a Cloud Assembly project.

 Create a project, add users, and assign user roles in the project.
 See WordPress use case: create a project.

 Create an Amazon Web Services cloud account for the project.
 See WordPress use case: add cloud accounts.

-The Amazon Web Services cloud account in this workflow is assumed to contain machines that were deployed before the cloud account was added to Cloud Assembly and by an application other than Cloud Assembly.
+The Amazon Web Services cloud account in this procedure contains machines that were deployed before the cloud account was added to Cloud Assembly and by an application other than Cloud Assembly.

 Verify that the Machines page contains machines to onboard.
 See Machine resources.

 - Go to .

-- Click New Onboarding Plan and enter values.
+- Click New Onboarding Plan and enter sample values.

 Sample onboarding plan for AWS machine for OurCo-AWS cloud account